TidalPaladin/EspEventChain/README.md

 * **Continuous Running / Starting, and Stopping** -
 	Start and stop methods allow for control of the event chain.
 Once started the chain will loop until stopped.

+* **Single Ticker** -
+	A single intance of `Ticker` is used to coordinate events on ESP8266.
+On ESP32 no more than one thread will be created while the chain is running.

 ## Visualizing the Data Structure